-Once the identification information has been entered, the applicant logs into IACRA and electronically signs the application before taking the practical test.
-The practical test is not conducted via IACRA but another FAA system.
-The test results are provided electronically to IACRA via Structure Query Language (SQL) Server.
-Once the practical test has been completed, the certifying officer will log back in and enter the results of the practical test, review the application for errors, and then electronically sign the application.
+Once the positive identification information described above has been entered by the certifying official and the knowledge test results linked (if required), the applicant logs into IACRA and electronically signs the application before taking the practical test.
+Once the practical test has been completed, the certifying officer logs back in and enters the results of the practical test, reviews the application for errors, and then electronically signs the application.

-Once the certifying official signs the application, IACRA will generate a Notice of Disapproval, a Letter of Discontinuance, or a confirmation that the application has been approved.
-The application is transmitted through IACRA as a Tagged Image File Format (TIFF) via secure file transfer protocol (FTP) to the Comprehensive Airman Information System (CAIS) which is a subsystem of the AVS Registry for final processing.
+Once the certifying official signs the application, IACRA will generate a Notice of Disapproval, a Letter of Discontinuance, or a confirmation that the application has been approved.13 The application is transmitted through IACRA as a Tagged Image File Format (TIFF) via secure file transfer protocol (FTP) to the Comprehensive Airman Information System (CAIS)14 which is a subsystem of the AVS Registry for